ITSLeeds/OSMtools/README.md

 OSMtools
 ========

-R wrappers for OSM Filter and OSM Convert
+R wrappers for [OSM Filter](https://wiki.openstreetmap.org/wiki/Osmfilter) and [OSM Convert](https://wiki.openstreetmap.org/wiki/Osmconvert) and functions for downloading from [geofabrik](https://www.geofabrik.de/data/download.html).
+The package makes it easier to download and use large [Open Street Map](https://www.openstreetmap.org) files with R.

+**Note**: The package is currently windows only

 Installation
 ------------